Fibered spherical 3-orbifolds: Classification of finite subgroups of

 The groups in Families $26^\prime,\, 26^{\prime\prime},\,31,\, 31^\prime,\,32,\, 32^\prime$ do not leave invariant any fibration of $S^3$, so we do not need an explicit description of the isomorphism in the 5-tuple.
 More details can be found in \cite{DV} and in \cite{Dun3}.

 2. The third family of groups not in Du Val's list is Family 34 in Table~\ref{subgroup}.
-In this case Du Val seems not notice that the group $C_{4m}$ and $D^*_{4n}$ have isomorphic quotients, if $m$ and $n$ are odd.
-This family appears in Table 4.1 of \cite{CS} (the $18^{th}$ family).
+Note that $D^*_{4n}/C_{n}$ is cyclic of order 4 if and only if $n$ is odd.
+If $m$ is even while $n$ is odd, then $(C_{4m}/C_m,D^*_{4n}/C_n)$ does not contain the kernel of $\Phi$, but if $m$ is odd, a new family is generated.
+This family (after conjugation by a reflection, and with the roles of $m$ and $n$ swapped) appears in Table 4.1 of \cite{CS} as $+\frac{1}{2} [D_{2m}\times C_{2n}]$.